fakela/documentation/get-started/platform-tour.md

     - document-parsing-tutorials
   description: ''
 ---
-## API Store
+## API Hub

-When you [sign in](https://platform.mindee.com) to your account, you'll land at the APIs Hub landing page.
+When you [sign in](https://platform.mindee.com) to your account, you'll land on the APIs Hub page.
 Where you can find here off-the-shelf APIs in the APIs store as well as the APIs you have created yourself.

 [block:image]